-- 6.28 Members of the FIDE Family shall refrain from proposing or accepting, either directly or indirectly, any payment or commission, or any advantages or services of any kind, in exchange for the performance of their duties for FIDE or for their work carried out for FIDE, unless they have previously obtained an express authorization in writing from the competent FIDE authority.
-Nothing precludes a member of the FIDE Family to render services to FIDE for remuneration on a contractual basis negotiated at arms' length. - 6.29 Members of the FIDE Family, or their representatives, shall not directly or indirectly solicit, accept or offer any form of remuneration or commission, nor any concealed benefit or service of any nature, connected with bidding for the organisation of a chess competition otherwise than for bona fide services actually rendered and which remuneration, commission, benefit or service have been approved by the appropriate chess authority.
+- 6.28 Members of the FIDE Family shall refrain from asking, accepting or proposing, either directly or indirectly, any payment or commission, any advantages or services of any kind, in exchange for the performance of their duties for FIDE or for their work carried out for FIDE, unless they have previously obtained an express authorization in writing from the competent FIDE authority. - 6.29 FIDE must be informed of any offers of this kind which are made to a party.
+FIDE shall adopt proper measures to ensure protection of such parties, so that they can inform FIDE without risk of reprisal.